quant61/stack_start_demo/README.md

 This demo builds minimally possible executable, runs it in debug more and checks its memory contents.

 This currently supports only linux on x86_64.
+Windows is in progress.

 Target executable(ELF) consists only from elf header, single segment/prog header and single int0x3(debug trap) instruction.